CudaText-addons/cuda_markdown_special_paste/readme/readme.txt

 'Shift+' (or call menu item Paste while holding Shift). eg with Shift+Insert - standard second hotkey for Paste. or with Ctrl+Shift+V, but first you need to assign Ctrl+Shift+V to "Paste" (in the Command Palette dialog).

+config file "plugins.ini" can be opened via menu item:
+  "Options / Settings-plugins / Markdown Special Paste / Config".
+options there are:
+- url_timeout - Timeout in seconds, which it used on downloading webpage by its URL.
+- pic_path - Initial folder for picture file, when pasting picture.
+Can have macros:
+    {projdir} - Folder of currently opened CudaText project.
+If none, it's folder of current editor file.
+    {filedir} - Folder of current editor file.

 author: Alexey Torgashin